spatie/simple-excel/README.md

 #### Manually formatting headers

-You can use a custom formatter to change the headers using the ```formatHeaderUsing``` method and passing a closure.
+You can use a custom formatter to change the headers using the `formatHeadersUsing` method and passing a closure.

 ```csv
 email,first_name,last_name